“Guiding you on your journey as a campus leader today and a community leader tomorrow”

 Omicron Delta Kappa, the national leadership honor society for college students, recognizes and encourages superior scholarship, leadership and exemplary character.
 Membership is a mark of highest distinction and honor, and it is well recognized by leaders in both the academic and business worlds.
 It develops the leadership potential in college students by offering more than 20 scholarships each year to those pursuing graduate or professional studies.
 In addition, OΔK provides training and education workshops, other grants to support students, partnerships with career mentoring organizations and online leadership resources.
 Click here to read more about the national organization.

 Purdue rechartered its Omicron Delta Kappa chapter in the spring of 2016, welcoming 34 new members.
+In spring of 2017, Purdue added 12 new initiates, including Cathy Russell as the alumna initiate and Roger Stewart as an honorary, or honoris causa, initiate.
 In all, the university has 1,600 OΔK alums.
 It founded its original Omicron Delta Kappa chapter in 1961.
 Purdue OΔK members meet once a month.
 They are expected to demonstrate exemplary character, responsible leadership and service, superior scholarship, genuine fellowship and a dedication to democratic ideals.

 OΔK is unique because its members include:

 - Local, national and international leaders who qualify for honorary membership

 “Omicron Delta Kappa connects our students to a deeply rich network of current and future leaders.
 The